Muschamp Rd

 A posting has timeliness if once published it becomes the first or amongst the very earliest writings online to discuss a particular issue, event, or subject.
 This is the proverbial scoop from traditional journalism.
 If you can achieve this with a blog posting you will get a sudden increase in traffic and possibly gain incoming links and new readers.
 This is more commonly known as going viral.

 A third quality to strive for and one which will take more than a single posting is being authoritative.
 To achieve this it really helps if your blog is focused on a single topic or a very small range of topics unlike this one.
-In an effort to maintain focused you can have multiple blogs, use subdomains, or rely on tags and your blog software to bring order to your writing.
+In an effort to maintain focus you can have multiple blogs, use subdomains, or rely on tags and your blog software to bring order to your writing.
 If you can become an established authority on a subject as determined by Google you will continue to attract readers and incoming links through dominance of the search engine rankings.

 Improving Your Blogging